syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Sorting.md

 _Figure : Sorting_

-> Note: Grid also has support to sort more than one column.
+N> Grid also has support to sort more than one column.
 This behavior is called as multi sorting.
 To enable this behavior in Grid then use AllowMultiSorting in Grid.

 ## External Sorting